4 Facts about the mifold Grab-and-Go booster seat that will make you go WOW!

 - A car seat use reduces the risk of infant death by 71%, while booster seats such as the mifold, reduces the risk of serious injury for children aged 4-8 by 45%.

 - In fact, in Singapore, only 6.1% of children (aged 12 and below) are placed in proper child restraints.
-A recent report by KK Women’s and Children’s Hospital also found that more than 50% of children in motor vehicle accidents who presented to the Emergency Department between 2012 and 2015 were not restrained at all.
+A recent report by KK Women’s and Children’s Hospital says that more than 50% of children involved in motor vehicle accidents between 2012 and 2015 were not restrained at all.

-- Singapore’s Road Traffic Act1 states that children under 1.35 metres in height are legally required to be in an appropriate child restraint when travelling in a vehicle.
+Singapore’s Road Traffic Act states that children under 1.35 metres in height are legally required to be in an appropriate child restraint when travelling in a vehicle.
 However, this law does not currently extend to taxis.

-“But while taxis might be exempt from these laws, they are not exempt from the laws of physics,” says Ellise Mawson, Singapore’s only Certified Child Passenger Safety Technician, and founder of Taxi Baby, an online marketplace providing travel safety solutions to parents and families.
+“But while taxis might be exempt from these laws, they are not exempt from the laws of physics,” says Ellise Mawson, Singapore’s only Certified Child Passenger Safety Technician.
+She’s also the founder of Taxi Baby, an online marketplace providing travel safety solutions to parents and families.

-- Also, Mawson says that over 95% of car seats are installed incorrectly – mainly due to a lack of understanding of how different car models and car seats work together to fully protect the child.
+- 95% of car seats are installed incorrectly, says Mawson.
+This is mainly due to a lack of understanding of how different car models and car seats work together to fully protect the child.

 “The mifold is a revolutionary invention in helping to eliminate accidents for children ages 4 and above, meaning children can stay safe no matter whose car they are in – mum’s, dad’s, or their grandparent’s,” she adds.